If you want your partner to care about your feelings, seriously consider your point of view and be willing to make some changes, do these 7 things:

-Ask clarifying questions until you think you understand the legitimate want, need, or logic behind his behavior or opinion (even if you don’t agree with it).
+Ask clarifying questions until you think you understand the legitimate want, need, or logic behind her behavior or opinion (even if you don’t agree with it).

-If you’re having a hard time because he’s talking angrily or harshly, don’t make a big deal of it, just try to redirect him.
+If you’re having a hard time because she’s talking angrily or harshly, don’t make a big deal of it, just try to redirect her.
 Say something like:

-Let him know that his perspective has merit, even if yours is different.
+Let her know that her perspective has merit, even if yours is different.
 Say something like…

 6. Clarify and Respect Your Differences.